 It's no secret that budgets are getting tighter, and to win in today's market you need to be able to illustrate how your solution will help save time, increase productivity, and drive ROI.
 Your prospects care about making smart investments that will deliver clear, quantifiable results.
 To make it easier for them to see the value of your solution, develop a Proof of Concept (POC) that delivers verifiable results quickly.
 This POC should demonstrate clear, measurable outcomes that directly address the prospect's pain points.

-Important note: Build a POC that can deliver verifiable results quickly; otherwise, it will be difficult to convince decision makers of the solution’s value and secure the necessary budget for full implementation.
+Important note: Build a POC that can deliver verifiable results quickly; otherwise, it will be difficult to convince decision-makers of the solution's value and secure the necessary budget for full implementation.
+POCs under 3 months are 3X more likely to result in successful commercial implementation.
 Ultimately, your POC should act as a teaser that demonstrates the potential value of your full solution.
-So when you’re putting it together, make sure you set the right expectations.
-This means you focus on clear, measurable outcomes that align with your prospect’s key objectives.
+So when you're putting it together, make sure you set the right expectations.
+This means you focus on clear, measurable outcomes that align with your prospect's key objectives.

 To do this, you'll want to craft a unique point of view (POV) by using the data-driven insights you gathered in step two, and combining those insights with research about your prospect's industry.
 This could involve conducting thorough market research, gathering insights on industry trends, or identifying gaps in the solutions offered by competitors.

 Use a stakeholder mapping template, like this one, to identify and keep track of all of the relevant stakeholders.
-This way, when you’re developing the business case, you incorporate every important perspective, including the executive buyer, champion, end user, financial gatekeeper, and technical advisor.
-This process can be time consuming, but it’s worth every second because it enables you to anticipate objections and ensure the elements of your solution that you present aligns with the needs of your stakeholders.
+This way, when you're developing the business case, you incorporate every important perspective, including the economic buyer, champion, end user, financial gatekeeper, and technical advisor.
+This process can be time-consuming, but it's worth every second because it enables you to anticipate objections and ensure the elements of your solution that you present align with the needs of your stakeholders.

-For example, at Accord, when selling to mid-market or enterprise cloud-based software companies that are struggling with extended sales cycles and moving up-market, we share our Freshworks case study.
-This case study illustrates how Freshworks was able to streamline its sales process using Accord’s platform, including our Mutual Action Plans.
-Accord enabled faster decision making and better multithreading across deals.
-Within three months, Freshworks closed $600,000 worth of deals by keeping stakeholders aligned and following clear, actionable steps through Accord.
-This not only improved deal velocity but also strengthened buyer engagement, as executives could see the real value and progress.
+For example, at Accord, when selling to mid-market or enterprise cloud-based software companies that are struggling with extended sales cycles and moving up-market, we share relevant customer success stories that demonstrate measurable impact.
+One such example shows how a growing SaaS company was able to streamline its sales process using Accord's platform, including our Mutual Action Plans.
+Accord enabled faster decision-making and better multi-threading across deals.
+Within the first quarter of implementation, the company saw significant improvements in deal velocity and stakeholder alignment by keeping all buyers engaged and following clear, actionable steps through Accord.
+This not only accelerated their sales cycle but also strengthened buyer engagement, as executives could see real-time value and progress throughout the deal.

 A relevant case study like this helps build credibility because case studies go beyond just your word about what your solution can do.
 They show prospects the tangible results others have experienced through successful implementation.
 This not only demonstrates the real-world value of your solution but also alleviates much of the uncertainty that comes with making a big decision.
 When your prospect sees proven results from a familiar or comparable company, it reduces perceived risk and builds confidence that your solution will work for them, too.